wangtjwork/frontend-nanodegree-arcade-game/README.md

 Download the zip file or clone, and then open index.html in a browser of newest version.
 Unfortunately IE 11 or under is not supported at this time, try Google Chrome instead.

+## Game Instruction

+After opening the site, user can tab arrow keys, up, down, left, right to move to the corresponding direction.
+When users reach the water, they will be back at the starting position.

 ## Future Features

 - a winning window